We open for applications in October 2022 and the application deadlines are as follows:

 Be aware that after filling out the form, you will receive no confirmation.

-After submitting /completing the form you will receive your ULCN log-in via email /post or will receive this shortly.
+After submitting /completing the form you will receive your ULCN log-in via email /post shortly.

 Dennis van Leeuwen is the contact at Leiden.
-If you have any questions or concerns about your registration guest student at Leiden, you can contact him via firstname.lastname@example.org
+If you have any questions or concerns about your guest registration at Leiden, you can contact him via firstname.lastname@example.org

 The application for the academic year starting in September opens as of October of the previous calendar year.